-Very rarely do you eat dinner out and think, “Wow, I can’t believe how light and refreshed I feel.”
-But that’s exactly what happens when you go to Tusk.
-This Middle Eastern/Mediterranean spot on East Burnside serves technicolor plates of seasonal vegetables, fruits, and grains, along with really great hummus and other dips you’ll want to eat with their homemade flatbread.
-If you need some extra protein, you can add some grilled chicken or lamb and pork skewers to round things out.
-Besides the great food, Tusk also serves really interesting cocktails, and those two things combined make this the first place you should check out during your next visit.
+Sure, there are plenty of jokes to be made about how seriously Portland takes its produce, but once you eat at Tusk, you’ll find yourself legitimately curious about farmers and soil content if only to find out how it’s possible for the plate of vegetables in front of you to taste so good.
+This Middle Eastern/Mediterranean spot on East Burnside serves colorful plates of vegetables, fruits, and grains, along with really great hummus and other dips you’ll want to eat with their homemade flatbread.
+If you need some extra protein, you can add grilled chicken or lamb and pork skewers to round things out.
+Besides the great food, Tusk also serves interesting cocktails with ingredients like rose, yogurt, and cardamom.

 More spots in East BurnsideSee more

 For one of the best brunches in Portland, head to Canard on East Burnside for food that’s a mix of French and what you crave after a few drinks.

 Screen Door is an all-day East Burnside spot that serves huge orders of chicken and sweet potato waffles, and other Southern breakfast food you want.

 Ava Gene’s on Division Street is a vegetable-heavy Italian restaurant with an excellent wine list that mills its own pasta flour on-site.